anseljh/casebot/README.md

 # casebot

-A robotic legal assistant that looks up cases by citation
+Casebot is a robotic legal assistant for Slack that looks up cases by citation.
+It's written in Python, and is licensed under the Affero GPLv3 open source license.